PRODUCT STRATEGY

 Many apps rely on Apple's HealthKit as their main fitness data provider (image by Ann Negrebetskaya)

 When it comes to HealthKit compatible devices, Apple obviously prioritizes its own products — iPhone, iPod Touch, and Apple Watch.
 Except for that, Apple Health works with Jawbone, Nike Fuelband, devices by Withings, and a bunch of others.
-However, since both Apple and Google may face changes in the number and brands of supported devices, we recommend checking this information before developing your own, so as to be aware of the latest changes.
+However, since both Apple and Google may face changes in the number and brands of supported devices, we recommend checking this information before developing your own, as it can affect your IoT project cost estimation and ensure you're aware of the latest changes.

 When you build a healthcare app, the iOS HealthKit framework is a valuable tool, as it is widely used in different types of apps and collects a vast array of data.